ibm-cloud-docs/pattern-zerto-dr-vcf/compute-design.md

 ## Deployment Options
 {: #deploymentoptions}

-There are two deployment options for VMware Cloud Foundation on IBM Cloud VPC.
+There are two deployment options for VMware Cloud Foundation on {{site.data.keyword.vpc_short}}.
 These deployment options will determine where the zerto components need to be deployed.

 1. **Standard Architecture:** Separate VMware VCF Management and Workload domains.
 2. **Consolidated Architecture:** Consolidated domain where both the VCF Management and Workload domains reside.